 You have a few drinks with your buddies on your deck or a family BBQ when a bunch of annoying buzzing guys comes to destroy this occasion.
 You haven’t seen them all summer long, and all of a sudden, everyone is upset; they’re in a panic.
-You were waving your arms around like a helicopter against thees buzzing visitors – the common wasp
+You were waving your arms around like a helicopter against the buzzing visitors – the common wasp.

 Many Different Types of Wasps and Hornets

 Were you aware there are around 9,000 species of wasps?
-These include the parasites, of which some are so small that they are like pinheads.
+These include parasites, some of which are so small that they are like pinheads.
 Of the 250 more giant wasps, the bulk is single and solitary and does not annoy people.

 Common wasps are like bees socially, but, in contrast to honey bees, storing food has not been developed to make the colony survive the winter.
 Indeed, only young fertilized queens who spend the winter sleeping are surviving.
 Then, in the spring, she emerges to make nests of walnut-size, where she has laid about 20 eggs.